Original Lynda Carter ‘Wonder Woman’ Bodysuit Just Sold at Auction for a Large Amount

 While she only played the character for three seasons, Carter and her classic bodysuit costume have been cemented in pop culture history.
 But do you remember the other pieces she wore on the show, which ran from 1975 to 1979?
 Several episodes saw alternate costumes, including a Western look in “The Bushwhackers” and a blue wetsuit that came out whenever she needed to go underwater or strangely enough, on a motorcycle.
 In the 1975 pilot film The New Original Wonder Woman, she wore a skirted costume that looked the most like the one from the 1940s comic books and is the rarest of all of her looks.

-The “Channel Surfing” auction will take place live and online on Wednesday, May 7th, and Thursday, May 8th.
-Is anything up for auction that you wish you could pick up?
+The “Channel Surfing” auction took place live and online on Wednesday, May 7th, and Thursday, May 8th.

 Wonder Women